Coupe de France Féminine

-Lyon holds the record for most titles overall, having won nine times.
-The defending champions are Paris Saint-Germain, who defeated Yzeure on 15 May 2022.
+Olympique Lyonnais holds the record for most titles overall, having won ten times.
+The defending champions are Paris FC, who defeated Paris Saint-Germain in the final on 3 May 2025.

 History

 The inaugural Challenge de France was first held during the 2001–02 season.
 The competition coincided with the inaugural edition of the UEFA Women's Cup, which is now known as the UEFA Women's Champions League.
 The cup competition is the only tournament in France reserved for senior women's players.
 Participation in the competition varies.
 Regional clubs participation is voluntary, however, clubs who participate in D3 Féminine on up participation is mandatory unless unforeseen circumstances prohibit their appearance.

-Olympique Lyonnais are the most successful club in the competition, holding nine titles.

 List of finals

 The following is a list of Coupe de France féminine seasons and final results.